 What Are the 11 Human Body Systems?

-The 11 body systems encompass every part of the body.
+The 11 human body systems encompass every part of the body.
 They work synergistically to maintain homeostasis, the delicate equilibrium between separate but integrated structures.

 The Integumentary System

-The Integumentary system is the body’s largest organ system.
+The Integumentary system is the human body’s largest organ system.
 Consisting of the skin, hair, nails, and associated structures, it protects the body from microorganisms, chemical pollution, UV protection, fluid loss, and temperature fluctuations.
 When exposed to sunlight, the skin also produces Vitamin D, a critical nutrient that supports bone growth, metabolism, and the body’s immune response to pathogens.

 Medical assistants and vocational nurses should be familiar with skin anatomy and common skin conditions like dermatitis, eczema, psoriasis, and related treatments.
 Nurses play a more hands-on clinical role in acute care settings, requiring additional knowledge of skin physiology, the skin’s role in fluid balance, and complex wound care techniques.